It’s True – Bridges Do Freeze Faster

 December 5, 2014 / Vehicle Accidents

 If you ever doubted the veracity of those cautionary signs warning that bridges freeze before the roadway, just ask some of the folks on the roads around Indianapolis on December 2.
-Between 6 a.m. and 11 a.m., 243 accidents were reported, 42 of those being injury accidents, and officials noted that bridges and overpasses were particularly icy.
+Between 6 a.m. and 11 a.m., 243 accidents were reported, 42 of those being catastrophic injuries, and officials noted that bridges and overpasses were particularly icy.
 Just 10 days earlier, ice on the I-275 bridge between Kentucky and Indiana caused the highway to be shut down in both directions after six cars and two trucks were involved in a crash there.

 Wintery weather is going to be with us for a while, and the nearly 19,000 bridges in Indiana are going to be treacherous.
 Here are things we all need to keep in mind as we travel across them.